Biomedical Research and Public Health in Western Europe

 - London, England

-May 22 - Arrive in Geneva, Switzerland (4 nights in Geneva): The program begins with an orientation session and guided walking tour of Geneva to see highlights of the city.
-The following days in Geneva will include visits to the World Health Organization (WHO), the United Nations Office at Geneva (UNOG), UNAIDS Headquarters, the Red Cross Museum, and a free day to explore.
+May 19 - Arrive in Geneva, Switzerland (4 nights in Geneva): The program begins with an orientation session and guided walking tour of Geneva to see highlights of the city.
+The following days in Geneva will include visits to the World Health Organization (WHO), UNAIDS Headquarters, visit to a biotech company such as Geneva-Biotech, Epithelix, Selexis or Fluorosphere, visit to private hospital Hopital de La Tour and a free day to explore.

-May 26 - Travel to Basel, Switzerland (2 nights in Basel): Participants will visit Hoffmann-La Roche, a Swiss multinational healthcare company with pharmaceutical and diagnostics divisions to learn about their research in the health care sector.
-Other visits will include the Anatomic Museum, the Pharmacy Museum, and Novartis, a global leader in innovative pharmaceuticals, vaccines, and consumer health products.
+May 23 - Travel to Basel, Switzerland (2 nights in Basel): Participants will visit Hoffmann-La Roche and Novartis, a global leader in innovative pharmaceuticals, vaccines, and consumer health products.

-June 3 - Travel to Paris (5 nights in Paris): The program in Paris begins with a guided boat tour down the Seine River, one of the most relaxing ways to view the sights of Paris.
-The following days in Paris will include visits to the Palace of Versailles, the Musée du Louvre, the Museum of the History of Medicine, Micalis Institute, the Institut Pasteur, and a free day.
+June 1 - Travel to Paris, France (4 nights in Paris): The program in Paris begins with a guided boat tour down the Seine River, one of the most relaxing ways to view the sights of Paris.
+The following days in Paris will include visits to the Palace of Versailles, the Musée du Louvre, the French National Institute of Health and Medical Research, the Institut Pasteur, and a free morning.

-June 8 - Travel to London (4 nights in London): For the final leg of the program, participants will take a train to London.
-The group will enjoy a walking tour of London and visit the Lister Institute of Preventive Medicine, the Science Museum, the Alexander Fleming Laboratory Museum, and take a day trip to Oxford for a tour of the Oxford University Museum of Natural History and a free afternoon in the famous university town.
+June 5 - Travel to London (4 nights in London): For the final leg of the program, participants will take a train to London.
+The group will enjoy a walking tour of London and visit the International Society for Neglected Tropical Diseases (ISNTD) then take a day trip to Oxford for a tour of the Oxford University Museum of Natural History and visit to the Jenner Institute which specializes in the development of vaccines.

 Note: All itinerary details and planned visits are subject to change.

-Three hours of upper level undergraduate credit are granted by the University of Kansas upon successful completion of the program.
+Upon successful completion of the program three hours of upper level undergraduate credit are granted by the University of Kansas for the following course:

 BIOL 490 will count towards the elective requirement for all biology majors, and it also satisfies KU Core Goal 6.

-Participants will stay in conveniently located hotels in Paris, Strasbourg, Heidelberg, Basel, Geneva and London.
+Participants will stay in conveniently located hotels in Amsterdam, Paris, Heidelberg, Basel, Geneva and London.
 Rooms are double or triple occupancy, and continental breakfast is included daily.

 SAGE is dedicated to creating international engagement opportunities that meet the needs of all our students and providing resources to support you through the process of studying abroad.
 Study abroad is achievable for students of all identities including our BIPOC and LGBTQIA+ students, students with disabilities, and students with religious/non-religious viewpoints.
 Before selecting a program, consider how your identities may impact your experience abroad in unique ways and talk with your Program Coordinator about any program-specific concerns.
 Students with documented disabilities should discuss any accommodation needs with their Program Coordinator early in the planning process.